JanaSchwarzerova/PGine/README.md

 # Py/PGine: software for calculation of Polygenic Risk Score (PRS) in plants

-> Results of the implementation Cartesian genetic programming.
+> Codes for implementation Cartesian genetic programming – see ...